 Deferred Compensation.
-If an Executive had his terminated employment with the Company on December 31, 2011, the Executive would have become entitled to receive the balance in his account under the applicable deferred compensation plan.
+If the employment of an Executive were terminated on December 31, 2012, the Executive would have become entitled to receive the balance in his account under the applicable deferred compensation plan.
 Distribution would be made in the form of a lump sum or in installments, and in accordance with the distributions schedule elected by the Executive under the applicable plan.
-The 2011 year-end account balances under those plans are shown in column (e) in the applicable Non-qualified Deferred Compensation Tables set forth above.
+The 2012 year-end account balances under those plans are shown in column (e) in the applicable Non-qualified Deferred Compensation Tables set forth above.
 An Executive's account balance would continue to be credited with notational investment earnings or losses through the date of actual distribution.